What Surfboard Should I Rent? A Guide for Every Level

 Can I swap boards mid-stay?

 Yes.
-If you're on our Extended Stay package (2 weeks), board swaps are included.
-For weekly rentals, just ask — if we have the board available, we're happy to swap it out.
+If you're on our Full or Premium Extended Stay package (2 weeks), a mid-stay board swap is included.
+For weekly rentals or Board Only packages, just ask — if we have the board available, we're happy to swap it out.

 This happens more often than you'd think.
 Someone arrives thinking they want a shortboard, realises the conditions (or their fitness after months off) call for more volume, and we drop by with a funboard.
 No drama, no charge.